GNSSOEM/UM980_RPI_Hat_RtkBase/README.md

 ## main feature, added to RtkBase

-+ Use Unicore or Bynav receiver
++ Use Unicore, Bynav or Septentrio receiver
 + Full configure for receiver and Raspberry Pi
 + If mount and password are both TCP use TCP-client instead of NTRIP-server
 + Setup base position to receiver
 + Timeout for PPP-solution is extended to 36 hours
-+ Default settings is adopted to Unicore or Bynav receiver, onocoy.com and rtkdirect.com
++ Default settings is adopted to Unicore, Bynav or Septentrio receiver, onocoy.com and rtkdirect.com
 + Windows RTK & HAS utilitis for precise resolving rtkbase position
 + Zeroconf configuration as rtkbase.local in the local network
 + Then speed changed in main settings, speed of receiver will be changing too
-+ Configuring WIFi via an Windows application  (not only on first boot)
++ Configuring WiFi via an Windows application  (not only on first boot)
 + Adding users via an Windows application  (not only on first boot)
 + Ñomplete documentation with lots of pictures